DAVIS'S WIFE SURPRISING LETTERS

 A more full account is below....

-VIRGINIA HISTORICAL SOCIETY EVEN NOW
+_________________________________VIRGINIA HISTORICAL SOCIETY EVEN NOW

 I noticed while researching Varina Davis, was the loathing, just beneath the surface, for her by the Virginia Historical Society -- to this day.